konvajs/site/source/docs/events/Binding_Events.md

-#HTML5 Canvas Shape Events with Konva
+title: Canvas Shape Events
+---

 To detect shape events with Konva, we can use the `on()` method to bind event handlers to a node.